 STEMStarter is designed to increase student interest, particularly among underrepresented students, in STEM and STEM careers; expose students to business and industry professionals in STEM fields; and increase student opportunities to learn about entrepreneurship and business.
 STEMStarter uses a challenge project approach to address the lack of opportunities to cultivate STEM-related innovation and entrepreneurship skills for underrepresented high school students.
 Skills21 intentionally recruits schools with high-needs populations, and 70% of our participating students fall into under-represented categories in STEM fields including women, students of color, and students from low-income families.
 One hundred and ninety-six students in 11 Connecticut public school districts participated in the first year of the STEMStarter Capstone.
 Schools were recruited to participate through a variety of means.
 Some schools that had already participated in other Skills21 challenge-based learning programs were interested in the STEMStarter Capstone program.
 Skills21 reached out to principals of high schools that already had an existing capstone program to see if they would be interested in implementing STEMStarter.
 Skills21 also held free professional development for teachers.
 Teachers who teach the STEMStarter Capstone are paid a $1,000 stipend by Skills21 to coach students through the capstone year and bring them to Expo Fest.
 Teachers must agree to participate in research activities for the grant, including scheduling two dates for Skills21 staff to conduct pre- and post-intervention surveys.
 Teachers must also participate in an individual interview and have their students participate in a focus group with parental permission.
 Classes are given a maximum of $500 for classroom supplies for projects.

 Schools implement STEMStarter as a one-credit course during the regular school day and in accordance with their particular school day structure.
 Skills21 provides a weeklong summer professional development workshop, ongoing site visits and teacher coaching, a curriculum with resources including lesson plans, activities, and assessment rubrics, and an eight episode video series that follows a teacher and class through the process of the capstone project.
-The comprehensive curriculum follows a unit sequence that guides students to develop their individual STEM-related prototypes for presentation at Expo Fest.
+The comprehensive curriculum (Figure 1) follows a unit sequence that guides students to develop their individual STEM-related prototypes for presentation at Expo Fest.
 The unit sequence begins with a personal inventory, followed by an ideation unit, project development, the community connection, and preparation for the presentation at Expo Fest.
 These units help move students into increasingly higher levels of self-management and self-directed learning.
-Students and teachers also have access to a custom built online platform, Launchpad, which provides course documents and resources as well as a place to showcase individual project profiles.
+Students and teachers also have access to a custom built online platform, Launchpad, which provides course documents and resources as well as a place to showcase individual project profiles (Figure 2).

 At the heart of the STEMStarter Capstone Course is the challenge assigned to all students.
 Each year, students are challenged to identify a real-world problem or market opportunity and then create a solution or fill the void.
 This challenge is presented in a simple document with a supporting rubric that is available on the Skills21 website for easy access and referral throughout the year (see appendix for Challenge Document and Rubric).
 Some examples of problems students addressed include runner safety, lack of information on nutrition and injury prevention and treatment for young female runners, and the lack of chemical-free makeup for chemo patients.
 All students create several final deliverables to make a complete Innovation Challenge Project (ICP).